A-Naive-Dreamer/hornbill-keyboard-tester/README.md

 ## Description

-A simple keyboard tester built using Electron Framework.
+A simple Keyboard Tester built using Electron Framework.

 ## Table of Contents